 Title: Section 765-1.2 - Applications for licensure

-765-1.2 Applications for licensure. (a) An application to the Public Health Council for its approval, as required by law, shall be in writing on application forms provided by the department and subscribed by the chief executive officer duly authorized by the board of a corporate applicant, a general partner or proprietor of the proposed licensed home care services agency, or, where an application is to be submitted by a governmental subdivision as the applicant, the president or chairman of the board of the proposed agency or the chief executive officer if there is no board; and accompanied by a certified copy of a resolution of the board of a corporate applicant authorizing the undertaking which is the subject of the application, and the subscribing and submission thereof by an appropriate designated individual.
+765-1.2 Applications for licensure. (a) An application to the Public Health and Health Planning Council for its approval, as required by law, shall be in writing on application forms provided by the department and subscribed by the chief executive officer duly authorized by the board of a corporate applicant, a general partner or proprietor of the proposed licensed home care services agency, or, where an application is to be submitted by a governmental subdivision as the applicant, the president or chairman of the board of the proposed agency or the chief executive officer if there is no board; and accompanied by a certified copy of a resolution of the board of a corporate applicant authorizing the undertaking which is the subject of the application, and the subscribing and submission thereof by an appropriate designated individual.
 In the event that an application is to be submitted by an entity which necessarily remains to be legally incorporated, it shall be subscribed and submitted by one of the proposed principal stockholders or directors.
 If a local government applicant submitting an application has not designated a president, chairman or chief executive officer for the proposed agency, the application shall be subscribed by the chairman or president of the local legislature or board of supervisors having jurisdiction, or other appropriate executive officer.
-An original application and five copies thereof shall be prepared and filed with the Public Health Council through the project management unit in the department's central office in Albany, which shall transmit one copy to the health systems agency having jurisdiction.
+If available, the application must be electronically submitted to the Department of Health in a form designated by the commissioner.
+In the absence of an electronic system, an original application and five copies thereof shall be prepared and filed with the Public Health and Health Planning Council through the project management unit in the department's central office in Albany.

 (c) The following documents shall be filed as attachments to the application: (1) where the applicant will be operating the licensed home care services agency under an assumed name, a photocopy of the applicant's existing or executed proposed certificate of doing business;